AP Exclusive: Kaillie Humphries now ‘safe’ with USA Bobsled

 “Everything was wrong,” Humphries said.

-She asked Canada for help and to extend the arrangement from the Olympics: Humphries did not want Hays as her coach.
-They declined, and Humphries sat out.
+She said she asked Canada for help and that she did not want to be coached by Hays.
+When it became clear a change would not be made, Humphries decided to sit the season out.
 Hays denied wrongdoing, and multiple Canadian bobsledders spoke out in support of the coach and the program.
+Bobsleigh Canada Skeleton, the sport’s governing body in that country, said in September that it took Humphries’ “allegations extremely seriously” and an investigation “found insufficient evidence of Kaillie’s allegations.”

 “We all feel that it is a safe environment that promotes high performance,” Canadian driver Alysia Rissling told reporters in September.